-43 It is important to discern and remember the rationale, conscious for some and unconscious for others, that undergirds this principle.
+46 It is important to discern and remember the rationale, conscious for some and unconscious for others, that undergirds this principle.
 Those advocating "the new normal" concept, are seeking to replace a standard of reference for decision-making.
 The historic standard for evaluation of most people, and especially believers in and followers of the Lord, is a criterion: God's Word and his will that he commands us to obey, e.g., Nehemiah 1:9; John 15:10, and his revelation that he will hold all people to account (cf., e.g., Deuteronomy 18:19; Psalm 10:13; Matthew 12:36; Romans 14:12) regarding that obedience.
-"The new normal" is an attempt to replace God's criterion standard with a norm standard: the prevailing opinion of the people in a given population.
-The philosophical basis of this thinking is a commitment to postmodernism's tenet that there is no objective truth, thus trying to remove any reference to the vertical dimension of reality (including ignoring and disavowing God) and focusing only on the horizontal dimension of life: other people's opinions.
-The unseen force driving that change and its rationale is the spiritual warfare, the Satan-led demonic deception, revealed in God's Word (e.g., Ephesians 6:10-18; Revelation 12-20).
-Also, never forget Jesus' revealing Satan as a liar and the father of lies.
-(John 8:44)
+"The new normal" is an attempt to replace God's talking to people who do not hold to a criterion standard of reference, to have some evidence from sound science to show the harmful aspects of "the new normal."47